KohaILS/koha-manual-zh-cn/source/installation.rst

 1. **Library code:** code consisting of up to 10 letters.
 2. **Name:** Official name of the library, as it is commonly known.
-3. **Create more libraries:** If more libraries are required, or changes need to be made to this freshly created library, go to Administration->Libraries and groups
+3. **Create more libraries:** If more libraries are required, or changes need to be made to this freshly created library, go to Administration -> Libraries and groups
 4. Click the *Submit* button to create a library.

 For example: